ashish757/Chip8-Emulator/readme.md

 # Credits
 1. cowgod's  Chip 8 technical reference http://devernay.free.fr/hacks/chip8/C8TECH10.HTM
+2. The preloaded Chip8 ROMs are from kripod : https://github.com/kripod/chip8-roms
-2. used Gemini to simplify some of the op codes and memory management, which were not clear in cowgod's blog
+3. used Gemini to simplify some of the op codes and memory management, which were not clear in cowgod's blog

 ## AI
 - Used JetBrain Clion's Auto completion.
-- The UI(not the graphics engine) was created with the helo of copilot and gemini, I learnt about Immediate Mode GUI, but took AI help, as my main goal was chip8, not UX.
+- The UI(not the graphics engine) was created with the help of copilot and gemini, I learnt about Immediate Mode GUI, but took AI help, as my main goal was chip8, not UX.